Hybrid organization

-A hybrid organization is an organization that mixes elements, value systems and action logics (e.g. social impact and profit generation) of various sectors of society, i.e. the public sector, the private sector and the voluntary sector.
-A more general notion of hybridity can be found in Hybrid institutions and governance.
+A hybrid organization is an organization that mixes elements, value systems, and action logics (e.g., social impact and profit generation) from various sectors of society, namely the public sector, the private sector, and the voluntary sector.
+A more general notion of hybridity can be found in hybrid institutions and governance.

-According to previous research hybrids between public and private spheres consist of following features:
+According to previous research, hybrids bridging the public and private spheres consist of the following features: